How to Check the Water Supply Line for your Maytag Refrigerator

-NOTE: Your refrigerator dealer has a kit available with a 1/4' (6.35 mm) saddle-type shut off valve, a union, and copper tubing.
-Before purchasing or installing make sure that a saddle-type valve complies with your local plumbing codes.
+NOTE: Your refrigerator dealer has a kit available with a 1/4' (6.35 mm) saddle-type shut-off valve, a union, and copper tubing.
+Before purchasing or installing, ensure that a saddle-type valve complies with your local plumbing codes.

 Is the water supply line cracked or damaged?

-If water appears to be leaking from the back of the refrigerator, make sure that the water line from the household water supply to the refrigerator is not damaged or cracked.
+If water appears to be leaking from the back of the refrigerator, ensure that the water line from the household water supply to the refrigerator is not damaged or cracked.

 Check all connections that are accessible, such as the connection at the supply valve and the connection point of the supply tubing onto the back of the refrigerator.
-Make sure the tubing is firmly inserted into all fittings and that all fittings are tightened.
+Ensure the tubing is firmly inserted into all fittings and all fittings are tightened.